Rk-ahmed/Sql_Project/README.md

 - Data analysis and aggregation

 ## How to Use
-- Download the `queries.sql` file and run it in your SQL environment.
+- Download the `Transaction and analysis.sql` file and run it in your SQL environment.
-- Sample dataset provided in `sample_dataset.csv`.
+- Sample dataset provided in `sample_data.csv`.